Carnell Lake: Pittsburgh Steelers

-The Pittsburgh Steelers selected Lake in the second round (34th overall) of the 1989 NFL Draft.
+The Pittsburgh Steelers selected Lake in the second round (34th overall) of the 1989 NFL draft.
 Lake was the third safety drafted in 1989.
-The selection of Lake by the Steelers was immediately labeled a reach by NFL draft analyst Mel Kiper.

 1989

 On May 10, 1989, the Pittsburgh Steelers signed Lake to a three-year, $850,000 contract.

 Head coach Chuck Noll named Lake the starting strong safety to begin his rookie season, alongside free safety Thomas Everett and cornerbacks Rod Woodson and Dwayne Woodruff.
 Lake played his first three seasons under defensive backs coach John Fox.

 He made his professional regular season debut and first career start in the Pittsburgh Steelers' season-opening 51–0 loss to the Cleveland Browns.
 On October 15, 1989, Lake recorded five combined tackles, made two pass deflections, recovered a fumble, and made his first career interception during a 17–7 win at the Cleveland Browns in Week 6.
 Lake made a one-handed interception off of a pass by Browns' quarterback Bernie Kosar.
 His exceptional performance in Week 6 earned him AFC Defensive Player of the Week Award.
 In Week 9, Lake made his first career sack on Broncos' quarterback John Elway in the Steelers' 34–7 loss at the Denver Broncos.
 He finished his rookie season in 1989 with 70 combined tackles, six fumble recoveries, two forced fumbles, one interception, and one sack in 15 games and 15 starts.

 The Pittsburgh Steelers finished the season third in the AFC Central with a 9–7 record and earned a wildcard berth.
 On December 31, 1989, Lake started in his first career playoff game as the Steelers defeated the Houston Oilers 26–23 in the AFC Wildcard Game.
 The following week, they lost 24–23 at the Denver Broncos in the AFC Divisional Round.